 I have been to the Philippines several times and each time I enjoy it more than the last.
 This last trip I went to Bohol, specifically, Panglao Island.
 I spent a great time on the beach where every morning I woke up and had a 20 meter walk to the surf.
 There is nothing like taking a dip in cool water first thing in the morning.

 If you have never spent time in the Philippines you have to go.
-There are so many islands and things to see.
-The people are great, the food is good, with the exception of Balut, and the scenery is fabulous.
+There are so many islands and things to do/see.
+The people are great, the food is good -- with the exception of Balut -- and the scenery is fabulous.

 Every time I go I try to see someplace new and with so many islands it will be a lot time before I run out of new things to see.